Brand Name Treanda Common Name bendamustine

 Infection: As well as killing cancer cells, this medication can reduce the number of cells that fight infection in the body (white blood cells).
 Avoid contact with people who have contagious infections and tell your doctor if you begin to notice signs of an infection such as fever or chills.

 Infusion reaction: When bendamustine is given, you may experience an infusion reaction (fever, chills, skin rash or itchiness).
-If you experience an infusion reaction, your doctor may prescribe medications (e.g., antihistamines, acetaminophen, corticosteroids) to be given prior to future infusions to prevent another reaction.
+If you experience an infusion reaction, your doctor may prescribe medications (e.g., antihistamines, acetaminophen, corticosteroids) to be given before future infusions to prevent another reaction.

 Kidney problems: If you have kidney problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.